-Systemic 2-3 Not to exceed criteria No more than one (1) Available data Toxicants listed in DRBC Water exceedence in an AU Quality Regulations, over a three year Section 3.30 window Carcinogens 2-3 Not to exceed criteria No more than one (1) Available data listed in DRBC Water exceedence in an AU Quality Regulations, over a three year Section 3.30 window Drinking Water 1A-1E, 2-3 No frequent or No closures affecting an Administrative closures for Closures extended closures of AU over over the drinking water supply over drinking water facilities assessment period the assessment period. due to recurring or Information from one or chronic water quality more drinking water intake concerns facility per AU.
+Systemic Toxicants 2-3 Not to exceed criteria listed in DRBC Water Quality Regulations, Section 3.30 No more than one (1) exceedence in an AU over a three year window Available data Carcinogens 2-3 Not to exceed criteria listed in DRBC Water Quality Regulations, Section 3.30 No more than one (1) exceedence in an AU over a three year window Available data Drinking Water Closures 1A-1E, 2-3 No frequent or extended closures of drinking water facilities due to recurring or chronic water quality concerns No closures affecting an AU over over the assessment period Administrative closures for drinking water supply over the assessment period.
+Information from one or more drinking water intake facility per AU.

-Note: Determination that the numeric water quality criteria is not met requires at least 2 observations (1 observation plus 1 confirmatory observation) that do not meet criteria.
+Note: Determination that the numeric water quality criteria is not met requires at least 2 observations (1 observation plus 1 confirmatory observation) that do not meet criteria over the five year data window.